NER COACH No. 2051

 Despite all the years in the open the coach body a superbly preserved example, largely due to the protection by a corrugated iron roof and liberally applied bitumen paint.

 The restoration will require the creation of a new six-wheel underframe but, with the wheelsets and running gear already available, this is not as huge a task as it might otherwise have been.
 The skills and experience necessary to complete a successful restoration can be found in our volunteer workforce.
+The most remarkable thing about this coach is the condition of the interior, with much of it being extremely well-preserved more than a century after its withdrawal from traffic!

 The Locomotive Conservation and Learning Trust